-Beatrix Potter is best known for her beautifully illustrated children’s books which are still loved by children around the world 50 years on.
-Hawkshead and the surrounding countryside is where she wrote many of her books and it is the perfect place to find out more about her life and the wildlife and landscape that inspired her.
+Beatrix Potter is best known for her beautifully illustrated children’s books which are still loved by children around the world almost 80 years after the author's death.
+Hawkshead and the surrounding Lake District countryside is where she wrote many of her books and it is the perfect place to find out more about her life and the wildlife and landscape that inspired her.

 The World of Beatrix Potter

 Beatrix Potter was also a prominent member of the farming community and won prizes for breeding Herdwick sheep which you still see pottering around the region’s fields today.
 The Lake District is home to lots of wildlife that inspired characters like Mrs Tiggywinkle, Jemima Puddle Duck and Jeremy Fisher.
 Take a nature trail along the edge of Esthwaite Water near Hill Top and you’ll see some of the creatures first-hand which she immortalised in her books and illustrations.

 For even more information about Beatrix Potter and the places in the Lake District that inspired her, check out our Beatrix Potter biography.

 Here are 5 of the best Beatrix Potter attractions to visit when on a holiday in the Lake District…